VoltSaad/Impractical-Python-Projects/README.md

 # Impractical-Python-Projects
-I will be sharing my codes that I wrote as solve the projects given in the book Impractical Python Projects PLAYFUL PROGRAMMING ACTIVITIES TO MAKE YOU SMARTER
+I will be sharing the codes that I wrote to solve the projects given in the book Impractical Python Projects PLAYFUL PROGRAMMING ACTIVITIES TO MAKE YOU SMARTER

+Contains the funny name generator code the pig Latin code the funny name generator with the middle name